mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/security/index.md

 ## Authentication

-DC/OS Apache NiFi Service supports two authentication mechanisms, SSL and Kerberos.
+DC/OS NiFi Service supports two authentication mechanisms, SSL and Kerberos.
 The two are supported independently and may not be combined.
 If both SSL and Kerberos authentication are enabled, the service will use Kerberos authentication.

 **Note:** Kerberos authentication can be combined with transport encryption.

 ## CA based authentication between nodes

-DC/OS Apache NiFi Service requires certificated based authentication between nodes.
+DC/OS NiFi Service requires certificated based authentication between nodes.

-DC/OS Apache NiFi Service uses the CN of the SSL certificate as the principal for a given node.
+DC/OS NiFi Service uses the CN of the SSL certificate as the principal for a given node.

 Example: CN=nifi-0-node.demonifi, O="Mesosphere, Inc", L=San Francisco, ST=CA, C=US.

 ## Kerberos authentication for end users

 Kerberos authentication relies on a central authority to verify that NiFi users' clients are who they say they are.
-DC/OS Apache NiFi Service integrates with your existing Kerberos infrastructure to verify the identity of clients.
+DC/OS NiFi Service integrates with your existing Kerberos infrastructure to verify the identity of clients.

 ### Prerequisites
 - The hostname and port of a KDC reachable from your DC/OS cluster